Solution

 FAQ

-Questions teams usually ask first
+Questions teams ask first

 Can I focus on one country first?